BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 This is the command line options available since the bloc-service v3.0

 ```
-  Common Options:
-  -c [ --config ] arg                configuration file
+Usage:
+  ./BLOC-service [OPTION...]

+ Core options:
-  -h [ --help ]                      produce this help message and exit
+  -h, --help                                       Display this help message
-  -v [ --version ]                   Output version information
+  -v, --version                                    Output software version information

-  --bind-address arg (=127.0.0.1)    payment service bind address
-  --bind-port arg (=8070)            payment service bind port
-  --rpc-password arg                 Specify the password to access the rpc
-                                     server.
+ Daemon options:
+      --daemon-address <ip>                        The daemon host to use for node operations (default: 127.0.0.1)
+      --daemon-port <port>                         The daemon RPC port to use for node operations (default: 2086)

+ Network options:
+      --bind-address <ip>                          Interface IP address for the RPC service (default: 127.0.0.1)
+      --bind-port <port>                           TCP port for the RPC service (default: 8070)

+ RPC options:
+      --enable-cors <domain>                       Adds header 'Access-Control-Allow-Origin' to the RPC responses.
+Uses
+                                                   the value specified as the domain.
+Use * for all.
       --rpc-legacy-security                        Enable legacy mode (no password for RPC).
 WARNING: INSECURE.
+USE ONLY
-USE ONLY AS A LAST
+                                                   AS A LAST RESORT.
-                                     RESORT.
+      --rpc-password <password>                    Specify the <password> to access the RPC server.

+ Service options:
+  -c, --config <file>                              Specify the configuration <file> to use instead of CLI arguments
+      --dump-config                                Prints the current configuration to the screen
+      --log-file <file>                            Specify log <file> location (default: service.log)
+      --log-level #                                Specify log level (default: 3)
+      --server-root <path>                         The service will use this <path> as the working directory
+      --save-config <file>                         Save the configuration to the specified <file>

+ Wallet options:
+      --address                                    Print the wallet addresses and then exit
-  -w [ --container-file ] arg        container file
+  -w, --container-file <file>                      Wallet container <file>
-  -p [ --container-password ] arg    container password
+  -p, --container-password <password>              Wallet container <password>
-  -g [ --generate-container ]        generate new container file with one
+  -g, --generate-container                         Generate a new wallet container
-                                     wallet and exit
-  --view-key arg                     generate a container with this secret key
+      --view-key <key>                             Generate a wallet container with this secret view <key>
-                                     view
-  --spend-key arg                    generate a container with this secret
+      --spend-key <key>                            Generate a wallet container with this secret spend <key>
-                                     spend key
-  --mnemonic-seed arg                generate a container with this mnemonic
+      --mnemonic-seed <seed>                       Generate a wallet container with this Mnemonic <seed>
-                                     seed
-  -d [ --daemon ]                    run as daemon in Unix or as service in
-                                     Windows
-  -l [ --log-file ] arg              log file
-  --server-root arg                  server root.
-The service will use it as
-                                     working directory.
-Don't set it if don't
-                                     want to change it
-  --log-level arg                    log level
+      --scan-height #                              Start scanning for transactions from this Blockchain height (default:0)
-  --SYNC_FROM_ZERO                   sync from timestamp 0
+      --SYNC_FROM_ZERO                             Force the wallet to sync from 0
-  --address                          print wallet addresses and exit
-  --enable-cors arg                  Adds header 'Access-Control-Allow-Origin'
-                                     to walletd's RPC responses.
-Uses the value
-                                     as domain.
-Use * for all.
-  --scan-height arg                  The height to begin scanning a wallet from
 ```

 ## **Remote Node options**